-- a.
-Use a tapered plastic sleeve.
-This is available from Tuthill as part number 1LPF531-7010. - b.
-Lubricate the sleeve. - c.
-Place seal assembly on the sleeve.
-The tapered end of the sleeve fits into the spring end of the seal assembly. - d.
-Place the slotted end of the sleeve on a bench.
-Press down on the carbon face of the seal with your fingers and slide the seal to about the midpoint on the sleeve. - e.
-Place the slotted end of the sleeve over the tang on the pump shaft.
-Line up the outside diameters of the sleeve and shaft by eye. - f.
-Push seal down with your fingers so that it passes from the sleeve to a position approximately halfway down the shaft. - 12.
-Press the stationary face completely into the housing plug.
+- Place the pump in a vise with the shaft facing up so that one jaw grips across the two ports.
+Do not tighten excessively as the pump housing may become distorted. - Inspect the shaft at the keyway, flat or tang.
+Any burrs will interfere with removal of the housing plug and bearing assembly. - Remove the housing plug with a face-type spanner wrench, available from Tuthill as part number 0L506. - Remove the seal from the shaft.
+The rubber boot will be bonded to the shaft, so it is necessary to push down on the seal to break this bond.
+Grasp the metal outer shell with any suitable device and pull the seal assembly upward.
+Remove the spring and washer. - Models 4101/4121, 4102/4122, 4103/4123, and 4104/4124 have a retaining ring on the shaft to back up the seal assembly.
+Do not remove this retaining ring unless you are completely disassembling the pump.
+Models 4105/4125 and 4108/4128 do not have a retaining ring.
+A step on the shaft is used as the seal backup. - Remove the stationary seal face from the housing plug by pressing out from the opposite side. - If damaged, remove the o-ring from the OD of the housing plug. - Clean all parts thoroughly using great care to eliminate all dirt. - Oil the shaft with suitable lubricating oil.
+(If the pump has an EPR seal, apply a siliconbased lubricant instead.) - Apply the appropriate lubricant to the inside of the new seal assembly. - · Install the seal head - For standard full-length shafts with flat and/or keyway place seal assembly on the pump shaft - Push seal down with your fingers to a position approximately half way down the shaft - For modification "A" tang shafts use a tapered plastic sleeve available from Tuthill (part # 1LPF531-7010) - Lubricate the sleeve and place seal assembly on the sleeve - The tapered end of the sleeve fits into the spring end of the seal assembly - Place the slotted end of the sleeve on a bench - Press down on the carbon face of the seal with your fingers and slide the seal to about the midpoint on the sleeve - Place the slotted end of the sleeve over the tang on the pump shaft - Line up the outside diameters of the sleeve and shaft by eye - Push seal down with your fingers so that it passes from the sleeve to a position approximately halfway down the shaft. - Press the stationary face completely into the housing plug.
 The lapped surface must be up.
 Protect this lapped surface by covering it with a piece of paper when pressing down on the face.
-Use your fingers for this operation. - 13.
-Place a new o-ring on the OD of the housing plug, if required, and lubricate. - 14.
-Lubricate the carbon face liberally. - 15.
-Re-assemble the housing plug into position over the pump shaft.
+Use your fingers for this operation. - Place a new o-ring on the OD of the housing plug, if required, and lubricate. - Lubricate the carbon face liberally. - Re-assemble the housing plug into position over the pump shaft.
 Do not nick the seal face by hitting the pump shaft.
 Tighten the housing plug with the spanner wrench.
-The seal will automatically be positioned by this operation. - 16.
-If the pump is equipped with a ball bearing (modification K), press the bearing onto the shaft.
+The seal will automatically be positioned by this operation. - If the pump is equipped with a ball bearing (modification K), press the bearing onto the shaft.
 Press on the bearing inner race with a suitable sleeve.
-Do not hammer into position or press on the bearing outer race. - 17.
-Check pump for free rotation by turning the shaft with a suitable wrench.
+Do not hammer into position or press on the bearing outer race. - Check pump for free rotation by turning the shaft with a suitable wrench.
 There will be a definite resistance to turning because of the seal load.
 The pump must turn freely without binding.